Frequently Asked Questions

 Why Can’t I Conduct an Inspection on My Own?

 Many property owners are tempted to conduct inspections on their own, however most lack the expertise and knowledge necessary to properly inspect a property.
-Engineers from NextDay Inspect are highly trained to evaluate a property’s construction, installation, maintenance, and safety.
+Inspectors from NextDay Inspect are highly trained to evaluate a property’s construction, installation, maintenance, and safety.
 As a result, only they can properly identify the potential problems that a property might have.
 Of course, a third-party opinion can also provide the vital information you need to make the right choice about a property you might already have an emotional connection with.
 By doing so, you can save yourself from investing in a property with potential problems you wouldn’t otherwise know about.

-Property Need a Home Inspection?
+Does a New Construction Property Need a Home Inspection?

 Absolutely.
 Often, there’s are items that were overlooked by the builder.
 Our Home inspectors are trained to see what might have been overlooked by the builder.
 The home inspection report will allow you to have the these items changed or fixed by the builder.